Ngwah Desmond Ngwah Desmond

 Enable lazy loading: Load images only when needed to speed up initial page render.

-Use a CDN: Content Delivery Networks like Cloudflare serve assets faster around the globe. - Tools to Measure Your Website SpeedBefore you optimize, you need to know where you stand.
+6. Tools to Measure Your Website SpeedBefore you optimize, you need to know where you stand.
 These tools offer insights and suggestions:

 Google PageSpeed Insights